 Q. Is my minor child eligible to be tested?

 Children can be tested under the supervision of the site medical staff and their parent or guardian.
-This is a self-administered test and will require the parent or guardian to help administer the nasal swab.

 Q. What if multiple people in the same household want to register but the documentation showing residency is only in one person’s name?